 Northern Trust Technical Analysis (NASDAQ:NTRS)

-Technical analysis is based on the study of past price and volume movements of a security with the help of technical stock charts or trading charts.
+Technical analysis is the study of stock price and volume data through technical charts.
+This analysis does not take into account the intrinsic value of a stock.
 The Northern Trust stock price data and volume are plotted in NTRS stock charts and these trading charts form the basis of technical analysis.

-The RSI technical indicator is a momentum oscillator.
-It compares the speed and change in price movements.
-If the RSI of NTRS stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of NTRS stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.